Yashodha-Bhosle/booze-delivery/README.md

 # booze-delivery
-An MCA project for on-demand liquor delivery using MERN Stack
+An MCA project for on-demand liquor delivery using MERN Stack.